Prenda

 - Research how students, parents and teachers track progress currently.

-- Expiriment with how to show the data in a way that is appealing to students and informative for parents.
+- Experiment with how to show the data in a way that is appealing to students and informative for parents.

-- Design prototypes in low, mid and high fidelity and continuely test them to insure iterations are informed on actual data.
+- Design prototypes in low, mid, and high fidelity and continually test them to ensure iterations are informed on actual data.

 - Hand off designs to engineers.
 Discuss design changes with engineers as needs arise.